-New Shoots mentors are Master of Fine Arts students from the University of British Columbia’s Creative Writing Program.
+New Shoots mentors are Master of Fine Arts students from the University of British Columbia’s School of Creative Writing.
 They guide a new generation of young writers to write their best work through in-class writing exercises, workshops, and helping them develop publication-ready pieces through one-on-one critiques.

 Mentors are paired with a secondary school teacher from the Vancouver School Board, and spend approximately eight hours in the classroom, the sessions structured according to the classroom’s needs and the mentor’s own pedagogical practice.